Manecas1221212/romance/plan.md

 - Tom suggests Anna is "struggling" - considering forced leave
 - Jessica brings Anna tea (Anna doesn't drink it)
 - Anna confronts Jessica about knowing her address and Jessica seems worried and affraid (she is not confrontational though and just tries to please Anna)
-- Anna tracks Andrew to Perry Street (Jessica's building)
-- **Anna goes to Jessica's building, listens at door, hears conversation** She understands Andrew and Jessica are getting along, but still no evidence of physical love.
+- **Anna goes to Jessica's building, listens at door, hears conversation** She understands Andrew and Jessica are getting along, but still no hard evidence of physical love.
 - Anna sees Andrew leaving Jessica's appartment, get a cab close to the river sitting there by himself and crying.

 **Chapter 13: Parallel Lives**